LTstrange/SirenLanguage/README.md

 # Siren Language

-I'm trying to make a simple programming language called Siren Language.
+This a simple programming language called Siren Language.

-This language will become a graphic and text programming language.
+It's trying to solve the parallel (even heterogeneous) computing more gracefully with the power of high-order type system.

 ## features
 - REPL